 Following the trial of the hostel ‘Links’ program and other community programs, a Community Programs Department was established at Resthaven Head Office, with two staff appointed.
 Over the first six months of operation, the team researched the needs of older people to remain living in their own homes and established a number of small but unique programs.

-In partnership with Murray Bridge Lutheran Homes, Resthaven Murray Bridge Community Services trialled the ‘Retirement Villages Pilot’, a three-year Commonwealth-funded initiative.
+In partnership with Murray Bridge Lutheran Homes, Resthaven Murray Bridge Community Programs trialled the ‘Retirement Villages Pilot’, a three-year Commonwealth-funded initiative.
 The program was launched on 10 November 2003 by the Federal Member for Barker, the Hon Patrick Secker, MP.
 The program trialled and evaluated new and innovative ways of offering care to people living in retirement villages, with the aim for people to remain in their familiar home environment for as long as possible.

 Catering to the growing need in regional areas, Resthaven leased the first office for Resthaven Murray Bridge and Hills Community Services at 88 Adelaide Road, Murray Bridge.
 The office was officially opened on 22 November 2005 by the Hon Patrick Secker, Member for Barker.